MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 supplying multiple protocols is not supported on all platforms.

 > [!NOTE]
-> On non-Windows platforms it may not be possible to supply `'Tls, Tls12'` as an option and support
+> On non-Windows platforms it may not be possible to supply `'Tls, Tls12'` as an option.
+Support for
-> for `'Tls13'` may be limited..
+> `'Tls13'` is not available on all Operating Systems and will need to be verified on a per
+> Operating System basis.

 This feature was added in PowerShell 6.0.0 and support for `'Tls13'` added in PowerShell 7.1.